Salisbury Press

-By The Press in School
+By CONTRIBUTED ARTICLE in School

+On Dec.
+16, students at Harry S Truman Elementary School chose to participate in giving back to those in need.

+Students were invited to wear any hat they wanted on Heavenly Hat Day.
+Those students were asked to bring in any amount of spare...

-By The Press in School
+By The Press in Local News

-By The Press in School
+By The Press in Local News

 -